binary-banter/spike/README.md

 # How to Use

 ```
-Usage: rust_compiler_construction.exe [OPTIONS] [INPUT]
+Usage: compiler [OPTIONS] [INPUT]

 Arguments:
-  [INPUT]  Specifies the path to an input .jj file.
+  [INPUT]  Specifies the path to an input .sp file.
 If None, it means stdin is used for input

 Options:
-  -o, --output <OUTPUT>  Specifies the path to an output file.
+  -o, --output <FILE>   Specifies the path to an output file.
 If None, it uses the input filename.
 If that's also None, it defaults to "output"
+  -d, --display <PASS>  [possible values: parse, validate, reveal, atomize, explicate, select]
+  -r, --run
   -h, --help            Print help
   -V, --version         Print version
 ```

 # Examples